XiaochunMeng1/R-package-for-Angular-Combining/README.md

 generate a random sample of sizenfrom each of thek individual models at each time point, for both parameter estimation and prediction.

-## 2.1 Examples.R
+## 2.1 Main_Examples.R

 This file contains illustrative examples demonstrating how to implement the models listed in Section 1 of this document.
 In “Examples.R”, simulated data is used, with the two individual CDF forecasts being the same as those in the illustrative example in Section 2.1 of the paper by Taylor and Meng (2024).
 The two individual CDFs Gaussian have means of -0.15 and 0.15, and standard deviations of 0.1.
 The data generating process is a Gaussian distribution having mean of 0 and standard deviation of 0.15.
-In “Examples.R”, Section 1 loads all the libraries and functions, Section 2 loads the simulated data, and Section 3 contains examples showing how to implement each combining method listed in Section 1 of this document.
+In “Main_Examples.R”, Section 1 loads all the libraries and functions, Section 2 loads the simulated data, and Section 3 contains examples showing how to implement each combining method listed in Section 1 of this document.